steffenmueller4/steffenmueller4.github.io/_posts/2022-04-19-building-an-event-driven-microservice-application.md

 Currently, we definitely benefit from our event-driven microservices approach when building new integrations, although you already heard about a lot of improvement points such as the schema registry or replayable events.
 All in all, we are very happy with the choice of going towards an event-driven microservice architecture.
-The application is - in our opinion - flexible, pluggable, and loosely coupled (see also: [the beginning](#the-beginning)).
+The application is - in our opinion - flexible, pluggable, and loosely coupled (see also: [this section](#the-beginning)).

 We can definitely encourage you in building such an event-driven microservices application.